 Nearly all of the recently settled web accessibility cases relating to the ADA have been settled by requiring the defendant organization to conform to either A or AA requirements or a mix of both.

-So, while SSB should stress that no specific technical standards for the ADA compliance of websites exist, SSB is reasonably confident in selecting the WCAG 2.0 A and AA requirements as the likely ADA technical standards.
-However, SSB would counsel firms not to view the WCAG as sacrosanct and would actively counsel organizations to request carve-outs from the WCAG that make sense in the context of the needs of the organization.
+So, while Level Access should stress that no specific technical standards for the ADA compliance of websites exist, Level Access is reasonably confident in selecting the WCAG 2.0 A and AA requirements as the likely ADA technical standards.
+However, Level Access would counsel firms not to view the WCAG as sacrosanct and would actively counsel organizations to request carve-outs from the WCAG that make sense in the context of the needs of the organization.